bleachbit/docs/_posts/cleanerml_v2.0.md

 **Explanaition:**
 Follows ... walk.all is intended to match directories, not files.

-If you add a "*" at the end of a path by `walk.all`, nothing gets deleted!
+If you add a "*" at the end of a path by `walk.all`, the content of the folder doesn't get deleted!
 `<action command="delete" search="walk.all" path="%windir%\Temp\*"/>`
+Explanaition: The "*" is a wildcard for a folder - so the content in the subfolders get deleted!

 And this doesn't work, too.
 `<action command="delete" search="walk.all" path="%windir%\Temp\WER*.hdmp"/>`